 |14.
 Don’t travel alone

 No, I am not against solo travel.
 In fact, I’ve travelled half the world alone.
-And this is exactly why I realize now that it costed me a lot more than group travel would.
+And this is exactly why I realize now that it cost me a lot more than group travel would.
 Not to forget, longing for some cheerful company while travelling for a longer time.

 Travelling solo has its own advantages and people must try solo travel every once a while.
 That being said, Europe isn’t an ideal place for taking solo trips for Indian travellers, given the high cost of travel overall.
-So club along a friend, a loved one or a trusted stranger from an online travel community, but travel together and save big.
+So club along with a friend, a loved one or a trusted stranger from an online travel community, but travel together and save big.

 |15.
 Buy souvenirs only

 The one thing you should absolutely abstain from in Europe as an Indian traveller is shopping.
 The only thing that you must take back with you are pretty souvenirs.
 Other than that, nothing should hurt your pocket.